XMB-Manager-Plus/xmb-manager-plus/README.markdown

   -  Major code rewrite to be simpler to read & smaller
   -  Major code review to integrate with the changes made in the Toolkit
   -  Other minor changes
--  Changes in the Toolkit
-  - New GUI
-  - [Under development]

 ### 0.20